The Contractor (2007 film): Plot

 Retired CIA black-ops hitman James Jackson Dial (Wesley Snipes) is living his life in seclusion on his ranch in Montana when he is offered the chance to redeem himself by his former employer, Jeremy Collins (Ralph Brown).
 Some years earlier, Dial had been seconds away from taking down notorious terrorist cell leader Ali Mahmoud Jahar (Nikolay Sotirov) but his carelessness allowed Jahar to escape, marking his assignment as a failure.

 Now Collins wants Dial to complete his task by assassinating Jahar, who has been captured and is now in the custody of the police in London, England.
 Provided with a safe house, passports, and an assistant, Terry Winchell (Richard Harrington), Dial is off to London to complete unfinished business.
 Disguised as a priest, Dial gets into position in a church bell tower across the street from the building that Jahar is being brought into.
 When Jahar is brought out of the police van, his head is covered by a jacket, leaving Dial without a clean shot.
 Not wanting to fail again, Dial patiently waits for his opportunity.

 Moments later, from his high vantage point, Dial spots Jahar standing inside the building with his back to the window.
 Dial grasps the opportunity and shoots through the glass, fatally hitting Jahar in back of his head.
 Because of the delay caused by a pair of cops, Winchell is late in bringing the getaway car, and this brings attention to them fleeing the scene.
 After numerous attempts to stop the car, the police open fire, killing Winchell.
 The car, now out of control, comes to crashing stop, injuring Dial.
 But Dial manages to get out of the crashed car.
 On the run and bleeding profusely, he makes his way to the safe house, where he meets curious 12-year-old neighbor Emily Day (Eliza Bennett), who lives with her grandmother (Gemma Jones).
 Emily helps Dial stop the bleeding.
-Even though Jahar has been eliminated, the assignment is still considered to be failure by Collins because Dial had been filmed fleeing the scene by a security camera.
+Even though Jahar has been eliminated, the assignment is still considered to be failure by Collins because Dial was filmed fleeing the scene by a security camera.